00:00

 2μουτζόπουλο: ναυτόπουλο, μούτσος

-Domna Samiou taped the song in Skiathos sung by Eleni Mergia and Argyro Fragaki, in 1975, and in Athens sung by Yannis Parisis, in 1997.
+Studio recording (2005).
+Based on Domna Samiou’s field recordings of the song: in Skiathos, sung by Eleni Mergia and Argyro Fragaki (1975); and in Athens, sung by Yannis Parisis (1997).

 Singers